seven5/seven5.github.io/tutorial.md

 ## Run and test the static files

-You should be comfortable enough now to build the fresno, migrate, and pagegen applications anytime, so we won't call it out anymore.
+You should be comfortable enough now to build the fresno application, the migrate application, and the gb seven5 extension anytime, so we won't call it out anymore.

-From now on you must assume that you should run `fresno` from the primary tutorial directory (`TUTROOT/src/tutorial` or the parent of `static`) because this is how your application will be run on production.
+From now on you must assume that you should run `fresno` from the primary tutorial directory (`TUTROOT`) because this is how your application will be run on production.
+Go ahead and start a copy of fresno running now.

+{% highlight bash %}

+$ cd $TUTROOT
+$ fresno
+2016/05/10 10:20:00 DATABASE_URL found, connecting to postgres://iansmith@localhost:5433/fresno
+2016/05/10 10:20:00 [SERVE] (IsTest=true) waiting on :5000

+{% endhighlight %}

 You can view the `static/en/web/post/index.html` [index page](http://localhost:5000/en/web/post/index.html) in your web browser